9 Cancun Hidden Gems: A Guide to Local Spots and Activities Beyond the Beach

 Isla Blanca is a spectacular wild beach north of Cancun in the district of Playa Mujeres.
 It’s a quiet, pristine beach away from the main tourist area.
 Its powdery white sands and clear waters make for a perfect secluded getaway.

-It’s especially loved by kite surfers for the ideal conditions both for learning on the lagoon side and practicing on both sides.
+Kite surfers especially love it for the ideal conditions, both for learning on the lagoon side and practicing on both sides.

 Despite the name, it’s not an island, just a stretch of beach at the very end of the Mexican Caribbean Coast.

-To get there you will need a car, I doubt that a taxi want to take you there as most of it is on a dirt road with lots of potholes and I am not sure about public transportation.
+To get there, you will need a car.
+I doubt that a taxi will want to take you there, as most of it is on a dirt road with lots of potholes, and I am not sure about public transportation.

 It’s about 50-minute drive from the Hotel Zone, depending on where is your starting point, of course.

-6. Have Dinner at La Habichuela Autentic Mexican Restaurant
+6. Have Dinner at El Pocito Autentic Mexican Restaurant

 7. Take a Walk at the Malecon Tajamar at Sunset or at Sunrise

-The Malecon is an area in downtown Cancun right in front of the Nichupte’ lagoon, where locals gather at sunrise for exercise and at sunset either for the same reason or just to hang out with friends after a day of work.
-Also because during the rest of the day, it’s really hot and there is no shade.
+The Malecon is an area in downtown Cancun, located right in front of the Nichupte Lagoon, where locals gather at sunrise for exercise and at sunset, either for the same reason or simply to socialize with friends after a day of work.
+Additionally, it’s extremely hot during the rest of the day, and there is no shade.

 I love the mornings because you can catch the sunrise over the lagoon.
-Sunsets are nice too because you will admire the sun setting behind the tall buildings of Plaza Las America and the sky sometimes lights up with the many shades of orange pink read and yellow.
+Sunsets are lovely too, as you will admire the sunset behind the tall buildings of Plaza Las America.
+The sky sometimes lights up with many shades of orange, pink, red, and yellow.
 It’s a kind of show-off some days.

 After an evening stroll at the Malecon Tajamar, you can always go to the Plaza Las Americas Mall and do some window shopping or get something to eat in their food mall.